faisaldialpad/hellouniverse/README.markdown

 4. Given an array, sort it using quick sort.
 Also, implement a in-place quick sort. `QuickSort.java`
 5. Given an array, sort it using merge sort. `MergeSort.java`
 6. Given an array of size `n`, find the `m`th smallest element (aka implement the selection algorithm). `SelectionAlgorithm.java`
+7. Given a set, find all the subsets. `Subset.java`

 ### LinkedLists
 #### C/linkedlists/